LfourZ/navmeshes/README.md

 this also means that your computer has a higher chance of crashing during this time, in which case you can lose your progress so far

+you might also want to use host_timescale 3 or something similar to speed up movement